-

 Start by purchasing your ticket and registering an Expo ID through the official ticket portal.
 Your Expo ID allows you to access the reservation and lottery system.

 Even with a valid ticket, you must reserve your visit date and time.
-You can do this up to 6 months before your visit.
+You can do this from 6 months before your visit.
 Group reservations are also possible if you input others' Ticket IDs.

-• 2-Month Advance Lottery: Opens from 3 months to 2 months prior to your visit.
+2-Month Advance Lottery: Opens from 3 months to the day before 2 months prior to your visit.

-• 7-Day Advance Lottery: Opens from 8 days to 1 day before your visit (closing at 9am the day before).
+7-Day Advance Lottery: Opens from 1 month to 8 days prior to your visit (closing at 9am the day before).

-• You can apply for both types via your Expo ID account.
+You can apply for both types via your Expo ID accounton the official ticket webpage.
 Each lottery supports up to 14 ticket holders at once.

 Don’t worry.
 From 3 days to 1 day before your visit (until 9am), check for available slots online.
 As our Content Manager puts it:

-“Even if you didn’t enter any lottery, don’t get sad because there are still a million things to do at the Expo, and so many pavilions that you can enter freely!”
+“Even if you didn’t enter any lottery, don’t get put off, because there are still a million things to do at the Expo, and so many pavilions that you can enter freely!”

-After entering the Expo site, you can register for available pavilion slots using designated kiosks or your smartphone via the Personal Agent App.
-These open 10 minutes after entry.
+After entering the Expo site, you can register for available pavilion slots and events at the designated On-Site Registration Terminals or the On-Site Registration Centre, or on your smartphone via the official ticket page.
+This opens 10 minutes after you enter the venue.

-Use the Expo 2025 Personal Agent App to plan routes, monitor crowds, and track your lottery and reservation status in real-time.
+Use the Expo 2025 Personal Agent App to plan routes, monitor crowds, and track your reservation schedules in real-time.
 It’s your essential Expo companion.

 What You Should Know Before Visiting the Expo